electron/electron/docs/api/chrome-command-line-switches.md

 $ electron --js-flags="--harmony_proxies --harmony_collections" your-app
 ```

-See the [Node documentation](https://nodejs.org/api/cli.html) or run `node man` in your terminal for a list of available flags.
+See the [Node documentation][node-cli] or run `node man` in your terminal for a list of available flags.
 Additionally, run `node --v8-options` to see a list of flags that specifically refer to Node's V8 JavaScript engine.

 ## --proxy-server=`address:port`